100 Beautiful Irish Girl Names

 These are the most popular baby girl names in Ireland.

 So, which names are actually trending over in Ireland?
-The Central Statistics Office (CSO) keeps track, and these are the current most popular names for girls, from data provided in 2020.
+The Central Statistics Office (CSO) keeps track, and these are the current most popular names for girls.
 Granted, they may not be all of Irish origin, but they are Ireland's top baby names.

 It's interesting to see how this deviates from the most popular baby girl names in the United States.
-The top-rated names in the U.S. — Olivia, Emma and Ava — are on the list, but not really in the top spots.
-Instead, you have Grace (a name of Latin origin), Fiadh (pronounced FEE-ah, similar to Thea) and Emily (which has been losing favor here since the year 2000).
+The top-rated names in the U.S. — Olivia and Emma — are on the list, but not really in the top spots.
+Instead, you have Fiadh (pronounced FEE-ah, similar to Thea), Grace (a name of Latin origin) and Emily (which has been losing favor here since the year 2000).
 This list is a good mix of popular, trendy and totally unusual.

 These are the most popular baby names in the United States that are of Irish origin.

 Even though they're the most popular names of Irish origin, you're not going to see all of them on every lunchbox and cubby.
-Harper is only No. 10 on the list of most-used names of last year, and Molly is way down at No. 174.
+Harper is only No. 10 on the list of most-used names of last year, and Sloane is way down at No. 174.
+But Riley and Rylee (along with Ryleigh down at 164) is currently taking up lots of spots on the SSA list, and is certainly a name to watch.

 These are unusual Irish names for girls.